- The course

 Arguably one of Queensland’s best championship golf courses, it is without doubt one of the most beautiful places to play golf in Brisbane.

-The challenging 18-hole course, a real credit to its creator – touring professional Graham Marsh – opened in 2002 and has received wide acclaim over the past decade.
+The challenging 18-hole course, a real credit to its creator – touring professional Graham Marsh – opened in 2002 and has received widespread acclaim over the past decade.
 The perennially popular golf course features a Marsh masterstroke…Australia’s first TifEagle greens, which ensure the most consistent putting surface.

 Located just 35 minutes due north of the CBD, the course is open to everyone seven days a week.
 The stunning course and its contemporary Clubhouse will impress and delight you regardless of whether you’re a member, corporate guest or a casual visitor.
 Play soon and find out why the best Brisbane golf course keeps getting better and better.